rmaraqa/incident-response-and-systems/forensic-investigations/forensic-investigations/case-craig-earl/README.md

 Case Overview

-This case involved a multi-device digital forensic investigation centered on determining the origin and movement of illicit material across two personal computers and a USB device.

-The investigation required correlating artifacts across systems to distinguish between direct user activity and third-party remote access.
+This case involved a multi-device digital forensic investigation centered on determining the origin and movement of illicit material across two personal computers and a USB device.The investigation required correlating artifacts across systems to distinguish between direct user activity and third-party remote access.

 Investigative Focus